Merivale Road collision leaves pedestrian with life-threatening injuries | CBC News

 The person was taken to The Ottawa Hospital's Civic campus trauma unit with life-threatening injuries.

-Police have closed a section of Merivale between Carling and Coldrey Avenues.
+Police closed a section of Merivale between Carling and Coldrey avenues.
+It has since reopened.